Triple Lunge Punch

 • Conclude with a middle-level straight punch (Chudan Choku Zuki), directed at the midsection.

-• Synchronization: Ensure each punch flows seamlessly into the next, maintaining rhythm and balance throughout the sequence.
+• Ensure each punch flows seamlessly into the next, maintaining rhythm and balance throughout the sequence.

-• Hip Rotation: Engage the hips to generate power, rotating them in harmony with each punch.
+• Engage the hips to generate power, rotating them in harmony with each punch.

-• Breathing: Coordinate breathing with each strike, exhaling sharply to enhance force and focus.
+• Coordinate breathing with each strike, exhaling sharply to enhance force and focus.